 Substantial Improvement Rule

-If the cost of improvements exceeds 50 percent of the market value of the building, then the entire structure must be brought up to current floodplain management standards.
 For many existing buildings, this can require a major investment to elevate the structure, fill the basement, or make other changes to conform to current rules.
 The “cost of improvements” must include the market value for all materials and labor, even if the out-of-pocket expenditures are less (for example, the owner does some of the labor).
 The “cost of improvements” does not include the cost of repairs required to remedy existing health, safety, and sanitary code violations.
 If the project is implemented in stages, FEMA requires that the entire project be counted as one for the purpose of determining whether it constitutes a substantial improvement.

 “Substantial improvement”— Any repair or improvement to an existing floodplain building, the cost of which equals or exceeds 50% of the market value of the structure before the improvement.